SaraMWillis/Cloud_Storage_Benchmarking/ReadMe.md

   ```
   export PATH=$PATH:/path/to/executable/directory
   ```
   This only alters the PATH variable for the given session.
 If you would like to make this a permanent change to your PATH variable, you may add it to your bashrc file.
 On HPC, your bashrc file is located in your home directory.
-First open the file using ``` vi ~/.bashrc```, then use the command ```shift A``` to edit the file.
-Go to the last blank line and write
+First open the file using ``` vi ~/.bashrc```, then use the command ```shift A``` to edit and add the line
   ```
   export PATH=$PATH:/path/to/executable/directory
   ```